USB-IF Compliance Updates

 Test Procedures

-3. Detach the USB cable from the upstream port of the hub
+3. Detach the average current text fixture from the downstream port

 Top